-View the Honors in Psychology Information Session recorded on February 23, 2021
+View the slides from the Honors in Psychology Information Session on February 23, 2023.

 The department has an Honors in Psychology (HiP) program for majors.
 It provides outstanding, accomplished students with an opportunity to plan, carry out, and report the results of an independent, advanced, collaborative research project under the supervision of a faculty research mentor.
 The program will be completed over the last two years of a student’s academic career.